 Take the East (a.k.a.
 BAW) Path past all the Measles Walls.
 Look for a herd path diverging left; take it.
 Five minutes of moderate hiking leads to the Belleview Slab; the Bella Vista Slab lies above and left of this.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Belleview:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Belleview:

 Featured Route For Belleview